-- Ms Renata Zelinova (Consultant for the Shire of Northam Local Biodiversity Strategy) will be making a presentation in relation to item 13.2.7 Shire of Northam Proposed Local Biodiversity Strategy (Appendix 5). - Mr Jeremy Hofland, Senior Planner Rowe Consulting would like to make presentation to Council in relation to item 13.2.1 Recreation Private Rally car school
+- Ms Renata Zelinova (Consultant for the Shire of Northam Local Biodiversity Strategy) made a presentation in relation to item 13.2.7 - Shire of Northam Proposed Local Biodiversity Strategy (Appendix 5).
+The presentation can be viewed in Appendix 8 of this agenda. - Mr Jeremy Hofland, Senior Planner Rowe Consulting made a presentation to Council at the Council Forum meeting held on 8 April 2015 in relation to item 13.2.1 Recreation Private Rally car school.
+Firstly he wanted to thank the Shire of Northam in relation to the process of this application.
+A number of points were raised that be amended in the condition of the Officer's recommendation.
+The updated conditions can be viewed in the recommendation of the report No.13.2.1 No. 724 Leaver Road, Bakers Hill Retrospective Application for a Change of Use (Recreation Private Rally Car School) (Appendix 1)